Kenneth Atchity: The Messiah Matrix

 In 2012, Atchity published his completion of William Diehl's Seven Ways to Die and his first solo novel, The Messiah Matrix.
 The novel centers on a fictional marine archaeological find of a rare Herodian coin honoring Augustus.
 A romantic interest develops between the American archaeologist who has discovered the coin, and a young Jesuit priest intrigued by its implications.
 A powerful faction of the Jesuits has been preparing to announce that the fictional character Jesus of Nazareth was inspired by the life of Caesar Augustus, and the coin is crucial evidence for their claim.
-Regarding the premise of his novel, Atchity said that it is based on actual historical facts linking Jesus and Augustus.